dvideby0/fast_json_repair/DEPLOYMENT.md

 ### "No module named 'fast_json_repair._fast_json_repair'"
 - Ensure you're using the correct wheel for your architecture
-- Check Python version compatibility (requires 3.11+)
+- Check Python version compatibility (requires Python 3.11 or newer)

 ### "GLIBC version not found"
 - Use manylinux2014 wheels for better compatibility